rjdman/machine-learning/projects/capstone/final_report.md

 Transfer learning offers the ability to leverage the learnings made by another model and apply those learnings to a similar use case.
 The high performance from the ResNet50 model in the image classification space is the main rationale behind using transfer learning with ResNet50.

-The following parameters can be used to train and tune the classifier:
+In all strategies outlined above, we always have our own classifier with at least one fully-connected layer.
+The following parameters will be used to build, train and tune a classifier:

 * **Model architecture**
   * Number of layers (depth of the network)
-  * Layer types and their respective parameters
+  * Layer types and their respective parameters (including activation functions)
-    * dense (fully-connected layer, specify nodes)
+    * dense (number of nodes, regularisers)
     * convolution (filters, stride, padding)
-    * dropout
+    * dropout (probability)
-    * pooling
+    * pooling (max pooling, average pooling)

-* **Training parameters**
+* **Model Training parameters**
-  * Activation function
-  * Number of epochs
+  * Number of epochs (number of complete passes)
+  * Batch size (number of samples for every update)
+  * Loss function (the error function e.g. MSE, categorical_crossentropy)
+  * Optimser (function used to minimise the loss function e.g. RMSprop, adam, SGD)
-  *
+  * Learning rate (0.001)
-*
+  * Metrics (accuracy)

+In terms of data inputs and the transformations into in the model, the flow of data would be as follows:

+* Audio files are converted into melspectograms and saved to disk.
+The number of bins has been set to 224 so that a image of dimensions width x 224 will be created - the height is well-suited for ResNet50.
+* The keras function `preprocess_input` from `keras.applications.resnet50` was able to take the images with varying heights and resize into arrays of (224,224,3).
+  * The width of the images were rescaled to fit the 224 width dimension.
+  * Since these image were grayscale, the `preprocess_input` function manages to automatically create three channels to replicate RGB by copying the original image two times over.
+* the ResNet50 model needs to initalised with the parameter `include_top=False`.
+This removes the final fully-connected in the original model.
+* **[OPTIONAL]** If we want to freeze all the convolutional layers, we want a convenient way to store the botteneck features from the convolutional layers of ResNet50.
+Since the weights are preloaded from Keras, next step is use the `model.predict()` function with the (1800, 224,224,3).shape array as input - the 1800 denotes the number of training files.
+This would be the input to my own fully-connected layers.

 <!--In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section: